files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 Avoid throwing NRE when getting path suggestions on Home by @gave92 in #8871 Fixed conflicts dialog by @d2dyno1 in #8876
-Auto refresh file list in network shares by @gave92 in #8831 Bump CommunityToolkit.Mvvm from 8.0.0-preview2 to 8.0.0-preview3 by @dependabot in #8879 Improves Setting DateFormat by @cinqmilleans in #8875
-MVVM: Changed namespace Files to Files.Uwp in Files.Uwp.csproj by @devovercome in #8898 Fix refresh in mapped network drives by @gave92 in #8897 Fixed an issue preventing drag and drop from working by @devovercome in #8891 Add archive name when extracting by @itsWindows11 in #8900
+Auto refresh file list in network shares by @gave92 in #8831 Improves Setting DateFormat by @cinqmilleans in #8875 Fix refresh in mapped network drives by @gave92 in #8897 Fixed an issue preventing drag and drop from working by @devovercome in #8891 Add archive name when extracting by @itsWindows11 in #8900